-Yen falls but still has advantage
+Yen depreciates but still has an advantage

 Huyền Mai |

-Japanese Yen Weakens Against USD
+Japanese Yen weakens against USD

-The Bank of Japan also stressed that it would continue to raise interest rates if the economy and prices remained stable.
-However, this news did not immediately strengthen the yen.
+The Bank of Japan also stressed that if the economy and prices remain stable, it will continue to raise interest rates.
+However, this information did not help the Yen strengthen immediately.

-According to Lao Dong's records at 12:00 on February 3, 2025, the Yen decreased to 155.708 USD/JPY, meaning 1 USD can be exchanged for about 155 JPY.
+According to Lao Dong at 12:00 on February 3, 2025, the Yen decreased to 155.708 USD/JPY, meaning 1 USD could be exchanged for about 155 JPY.

 Huyền Mai